apollo

 Anxiety: Anxiety is a feeling of fear, worry, or uneasiness.
 It is usually a normal emotion.
 However, the condition is called anxiety disorder if a person experiences repeated episodes of anxiety that worsen over time or interfere with daily activities.

 Panic disorder: Panic disorder is a type of anxiety disorder.
-It is characterized by sudden panic attacks in which patients experience intense fear even if there is no danger.
+It is characterised by sudden panic attacks in which patients experience intense fear even if there is no danger.

-Obsessive-compulsive disorder (OCD): As the name suggests, patients experience obsessions (intruding excessive thoughts) that cause compulsions (impulsive behaviours).
-It is characterized by nervousness, repetitive movements or words, and increased alertness.
+Obsessive-compulsive disorder (OCD): As the name suggests, patients experience obsessions (intrusive, excessive thoughts) that cause compulsions (impulsive behaviours).
+It is characterised by nervousness, repetitive movements or words, and increased alertness.

 FAQs